- About Us

 Note that Gamma delta (γδ) T cells are considered to be the bridge between the innate and adaptive immune systems.
-The microbiota has been found to play a key role in maintaining the function of γδ T cells.
+Finding microbiota plays a crucial role in maintaining the function of γδ T cells.

-The gut microbiota plays an important role in the development of white blood cells, such as T cells.
+The gut microbiota plays a vital role in developing white blood cells, such as T cells.
 The microbes Clostridia, a class of Firmicutes, are capable of promoting the induction of human regulatory T cells (Tregs).
-The two key types of cells involved in the adaptive immune system are:
+The two fundamental types of cells involved in the adaptive immune system are:

-There isn’t such a thing as “bad bacteria” per se.
-The term “bad bacteria” refers to bacteria that do not contribute to overall health and wellbeing.
-What’s important is that the population of bacteria in the gut morphs, depending on the internal terrain.
-For example, at normal levels candida is fine.
-Candida is a type of fungus that bursts into action when lifestyle factors are out of balance.
-For people who abuse alcohol or eat too many sugary foods, however, candida overgrowth can be a serious problem.
+There isn’t such a thing as “bad bacteria,” per se.
+The term “bad bacteria” refers to bacteria that do not contribute to overall health and well-being.
+What’s important is that the population of bacteria in the gut morphs depending on the internal terrain.
+For example, candida is fine at normal levels.
+Candida is a fungus that bursts into action when lifestyle factors are out of balance.
+For people who abuse alcohol or eat too many sugary foods, however, candida overgrowth can be a severe problem.
 The reason that candida proliferates in this sort of environment is not that it’s necessarily “bad” or harmful.
 Instead, the overgrowth is due to an abundance of food that candida likes to eat.
 In a sense, candida is trying to help.

-An individual’s diet is affecting the populations of microbes in the gut in an intricate manner.
-Eating an ultra-processed diet, packed with foods like snacks and sugary juice, affects the microbiota population.
+An individual’s diet affects the populations of microbes in the gut in an intricate manner.
+Eating an ultra-processed diet packed with foods like snacks and sugary juice affects the microbiota population.
 Energy intake from ultra-processed foods in the US is a whopping 57.9%, meaning that just 42.1% comes from healthy foods.
 In the first comprehensive review of ultra-processed foods on the gut microbiota, researchers found that eating a diet high in ultra-processed foods changes the composition of the gut microbiota, leading to inflammation and even epigenetic changes.
 These changes impact the pathophysiology of disease and weight gain.
 And the effects are transferrable to later generations.